profitphil/QXMR-Staking-Smart-Contract-Proposal/README.md

 - **Dashboard:** Real-time analytics displaying stake performance, QXMR earnings, and lock history for informed decision-making.
 - **Deflationary:** 5% of rewards is burned, reducing overall Qubic supply.
 - **Shareholder Rewards:** 5% of rewards allocated to smart contract shareholders, aligning incentives across the ecosystem.
+- **Social Impact** Donates to real-world causes, positioning Qubic as a community-minded ecosystem.

 ## Components to Be Developed (High-Level)